AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup-v2.md

 ---
 title: Automated Backup v2 for SQL Server 2016 Azure Virtual Machines | Azure
-description: Explains the Automated Backup feature for SQL Server 2016 VMs running in Azure.
-This article is specific to VMs using the Resource Manager.
+description: 'Explains the Automated Backup feature for SQL Server 2016 VMs running in Azure.
+This article is specific to VMs using the Resource Manager.'
 services: virtual-machines-windows
 documentationcenter: na
 author: rothja